Analysis | How U.S. sanctions against Russia work

 “White Houses often don’t like sanctions that are negotiated by Congress.
 They like to have the full leeway,” Sen. Kevin Cramer (R-N.D.) told Politico recently.

 In the Trump era, Congress took back some of its authority to impose sanctions, specifically on Russia for its interference in the 2016 election.
-Lawmakers from both parties didn’t seem to trust Trump to get tough on Russia, so they passed legislation requiring the president to institute those sanctions.
+Lawmakers from both parties didn’t seem to trust President Donald Trump to get tough on Russia, so they passed legislation requiring the president to institute those sanctions.

 Now with President Biden in office and Russia massing troops on the Ukrainian border, Congress tried and failed to put together a sanctions bill.
 It fell apart after weeks of negotiations, mainly over the fact Democrats wanted to impose sanctions only after a Russia incursion, and Republicans wanted some preemptive sanctions in place to try to deter Russia.